 There are numerous reasons as to why a company valuation is needed, but one of the leading reasons is when a business wants to sell a portion or all of its operations.
 Another reason is when a company wants to acquire a company or merge with another company.
 The process of finding the value of a business involves evaluating all aspects of the business and using objective measures.

-Company valuation usually includes the analysis of the management, capital structure, market value of its assets, or the future earnings prospects of the company.
 The methods of valuation can vary among industries, businesses, and valuators.
 But some of the most common methods of valuation includes similar company comparisons, discounting cash flow models and the review of financial statements.

 To understand briefly about the various methods of valuation, the following terms should be kept in mind: